a fun & easy monoprinting portrait class

 Lifetime access, what does that mean in practice?

-You get lifetime access to the workshop.
-In practice this means that the course website (including all videos and course materials) will remain accessible to you for as long as this workshop is being offered for sale.
-If this workshop at some point in the future isn’t going to be offered for sale anymore, you will have 6 months to download all videos and course materials if you want to keep them forever.
+You get lifetime access to the course.
+In practice this means that the course website (including all videos and course materials) will remain accessible to you for as long as this course is being offered for sale.
+If this course at some point in the future isn’t going to be offered for sale anymore, you will have 6 months to download all videos and course materials if you want to keep them forever.

-Yes, you can download all the videos and other materials of this workshop.
+Yes, you can download all the videos and other materials of this course.

-Is there a dedicated Facebook group for this class?
+Is there a dedicated Facebook group for this course?

-There is no dedicated Facebook group for this class, but you are invited to join my personal Facebook group Juna Biagioni’s Art Atelier.
+There is no dedicated Facebook group for this course, but you are welcome to join my Facebook group Juna Biagioni’s Art Atelier.
 It’s a great place to ask questions, share your work, and meet new art friends.

 Can I get feedback from you on my work?

-The self-study class does not include in-depth feedback on individual work.
-However, I am always available in the Facebook group if you have questions about supplies or other course related topics.
+Self-study classes don’t include feedback on individual work.
+However, I am frequently available in the Facebook group if you have questions about supplies or other course related topics.

 I have never worked with the monoprinting technique before.
 Can I sign up?